Nafees-060/HAR-MGDP/README.md

 3. In summary, Experiments were carried out with different batch sizes (powers of 2) on all considered GPUs to see the effect of batch size.

+## Note
+In case of any difficulties in using the described system, please raise an issue here in repository: https://github.com/Nafees-060/HAR-MGDP/issues